-More than a third of all Americans have blood sugar levels that put them at high risk of getting diabetes.
-If the results of a test called A1C test are 5.7 to 6.3, you have prediabetes.
+More than a third of Americans have blood sugar levels that put them at high risk of getting diabetes.
+If the results of a test called A1C test are 5.7 to 6.4, you have prediabetes.

-When your doctor tells you that your blood sugar is too high but you’re not quite diabetic — you’re pre-diabetic — you probably won’t be having any symptoms.
+When your doctor tells you that your blood sugar is too high but you’re not quite diabetic — you have prediabetes.
+You probably won’t have any symptoms.

 You might think — I’m not sick, why worry?
 Here’s why: Too much glucose over time can lead to nerve damage, lowered resistance to infection, and heart and kidney disease.